kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

     * `<kubeflow-FQDN>` - fill in the FQDN of Kubeflow, if you don't know yet, just give a dummy one like `localhost`.
 Then change it after you got one.

-    **Note**: If any of the parameters changed after the initial Kubeflow deployment, you will need to manually update these parameters in the secret `appid-application-configuration` then restart authservice by running the command `kubectl rollout restart sts authservice -n istio-system`.
+    **Note**: If any of the parameters changed after the initial Kubeflow deployment, you will need to manually update these parameters in the secret `appid-application-configuration`.
+    Then, restart authservice by running the command `kubectl rollout restart sts authservice -n istio-system`.

 ### Verify mutli-user installation

 Check the pod `authservice-0` is in running state in namespace `istio-system`:

 ```SHELL
 kubectl get pod authservice-0 -n istio-system
 ```

 ## Next steps

-Please follow the steps in [Exposing the Kubeflow dashboard with DNS and TLS termination](../authentication/#exposing-the-kubeflow-dashboard-with-dns-and-tls-termination) to secure the Kubeflow dashboard with HTTPS, then you will have the required DNS name as Kubeflow FQDN to enable the OIDC flow for AppID:
+To secure the Kubeflow dashboard with HTTPS, follow the steps in [Exposing the Kubeflow dashboard with DNS and TLS termination](../authentication/#exposing-the-kubeflow-dashboard-with-dns-and-tls-termination).
+Then, you will have the required DNS name as Kubeflow FQDN to enable the OIDC flow for AppID:

 1. Follow the step [Adding redirect URIs](https://cloud.ibm.com/docs/appid?topic=appid-managing-idp#add-redirect-uri) to fill a URL for AppID to redirect to Kubeflow.
 The URL should look like `https://<kubeflow-FQDN>/login/oidc`.

 2. Update the secret `appid-application-configuration` with the updated Kubeflow FQDN to replace `<kubeflow-FQDN>` in below command:

 ```SHELL
 redirect_url=$(printf https://<kubeflow-FQDN>/login/oidc | base64 -w0) \
  kubectl patch secret appid-application-configuration -n istio-system \
  -p $(printf '{"data":{"oidcRedirectUrl": "%s"}}' $redirect_url)
 ```
-3. restart the pod `authservice-0`:
+3. Restart the pod `authservice-0`:

 ```SHELL
 kubectl rollout restart statefulset authservice -n istio-system
 ```

-Then visit `https://<kubeflow-FQDN>/`, it should redirect you to AppID for authentication.
+Then, visit `https://<kubeflow-FQDN>/`.
+The page should redirect you to AppID for authentication.

 ## Additional information